Last Updated on April 28, 2026 by Kravelv Spiegel

 - Teens or adults?
 Loft beds make more sense, especially if there’s only one sleeper.

-- Elderly or those with mobility issues?
+- Older people or those with mobility issues?
 Avoid elevated beds entirely.

 3. How the Room Is Used